cs411-alawini/sp23-cs411-team002-team2CS411/doc/Final Report.md

 ## 4. Discuss what you change to your ER diagram and/or your table implementations.
 What are some differences between the original design and the final design?
 Why?
 What do you think is a more suitable design?

 Since we added an external data source, we had to alter our ER diagram to add an additional table.
 This table gave us a sufficient amount of entries that could be matched with all of our athletes and we could do something besides the standard relation between an athlete, their country, and discipline.
 We kept this as our final design because we saw clearly how many athletes belong to one coach, many athletes belong to one country, and one country can have many medals (only to name a few).
+We had to ensure that we had the correct foreign keys and attributes; this process required us to go back and reread how all of the tables are connected to each other.
+When we added our Officials table to our "Stage 3: Database Implementation" phase, we had to go back and ensure that our ER diagram matched this.

 ## 5. Discuss what functionalities you added or removed.
 Why?

 The core functionalities remained the same: allowing users to create, update, delete.
+As per our midterm demo, we had the functionalities of being able to:
+  - insert rows into the tables (applies to our funFact table)
+  - search database for keyword (applies to our Athletes and Coaches table to find athletes/coaches)
+  - update records on the database (applies to our funFact table for a user to update the fact that they inserted)
+  - delete rows from the database (applies to our funFact table for a user to delete the fact that they inserted)
+  - integrate into your application both of the advanced SQL queries you developed in stage 3 (created stagnant features for our two advanced queries)

+In our final demo, we added the functionalities for the users to select what parameters they can include in the search while in our midterm demo, we only allowed for the user to insert the athlete/coach name.

 ## 6. Explain how you think your advanced database programs complement your application.

 ## 7. Each team member should describe one technical challenge that the team encountered.
 This should be sufficiently detailed such that another future team could use this as helpful advice if they were to start a similar project or where to maintain your project.

 - Claudia: We initially used SSH to connect to a shared directory in GCP, where all our files were stored.
 However, this method proved to be unreliable as the server would crash when more than two people were connected to it.
 Whenever that happens, we had to restart GCP, which caused delays in our progress, especially when working in-person.
 Therefore, I think it is better if each team member set up their own working directory inside GCP and connect it to the team github repository.
 This would allow for simultaneous work on the project without overloading the server.

+- Anwesha: A technical challenge we encountered was creating relations with our tables.
+We knew we wanted to use the Tokyo olympic dataset but with that, we felt rather restricted by how the tables were created and how the relations were forming.
+Once we added our officials table, we were able to better conceptualize the tables and it really eliminated the road block that we had.

 ## 8. Are there other things that changed comparing the final application with the original proposal?